 A question for the reader: what are your favorite Japanese anime phrases?
-Probably everyone reading this introduction was first introduced to the Japanese language through exposure to Japanese anime.
+You’re most likely an anime fan, and probably everyone reading this introduction was first introduced to the Japanese language through exposure to Japanese anime.

 Anime Phrases vs Standard Japanese Phrases

 Let’s be clear – how anime characters speak is not how native Japanese people communicate with one another!
 That’s true for the most part, anyway.
 And that’s the reason this article exists in the first place!

 Some anime are very mature and standardized, reading as a real-life film or TV drama would.
 Other anime may be more fantastical but still, use realistic-sounding dialogue throughout.
 These anime are great to study if you’re looking to polish up your Japanese communication skills.

 Other anime (and definitely the more popular anime) use a very specialized style of Japanese, pretty much only found in anime and manga (remember, most anime come from a manga original.)

 If you’ve been using the Japanese words you’d learned in anime to communicate with your Japanese friends, be warned! – there is a big difference between anime-Japanese and real-world Japanese!